 Facility Inspections

-Racking up yet another strong category grade, this facility also excelled in the area of inspections, where it earned a grade of A. Few nursing homes performed better in this category.
-Inspection ratings are based on several datapoints located in the a nursing home's recent inspection reports.
-Places that excel in this area tend to have very few deficiencies on their reports.
-Most importantly, these facilities generally do not have any severe deficiencies which are associated with risks to patient safety.
-Fortunately, although this nursing home had some minor dings on its government inspection report, it had zero severe deficiencies.
-Severe deficiencies are ones labeled as categories G through L. This tells you that CMS did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+Turning to our inspection category, this nursing home excelled in that area, which is based on the nursing home's inspection reports.
+We awarded it an A for that category.
+Inspection scores are based on several datapoints found on the a nursing home's inspections.
+Facilities that receive favorable grades in this area have few deficiencies on their reports.
+Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with risks to patient safety.
+Fortunately, although this place had some minor dings on its report, it had no severe deficiencies.
+Severe deficiencies are those found in categories G, H, I, J, K and L. This tells you CMS did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality